michael-jones253/AMQP-CPP-xcode-example/README.md

 ## The thread safe queue.
 This is a classic real time design pattern and allows a module/thread to have sole control over certain resources thus avoiding sharing resources across threads and ending up with convoluted deadlock prone code.

-The thread safe queue and std::package_task.
+The thread safe queue and a modern approach with std::package_task.
+If you are not familiar with packaged tasks then see my explanation at the end of this readme.

 When operations on resources need to be performed by multiple threads the approach of sharing those resources and protecting contention with a mutex can lead to convoluted deadlock prone design.
 The classic thread safe queue model avoids this by allowing a subsystem to have sole control of those resources and be the reader of a queue containing messages that trigger operations on those resources.
 See MyReceiveTaskQueue and its use in MyAckProcessor and MyTaskProcessor in the MyAMQP directory of this project.

 In the situation of where the sender of the message needs to receive a reply notification that the operation has completed the classic approach would provide a queue in the other direction.
 However, this approach can also lead to convoluted design.
 With C11 we can simplify this design pattern by queueing packaged tasks to be invoked by the reader of the queue.
 Before the sender of the task enqueues the std::packaged_task it can take a std::future and wait on it.
 When the queue reader pops the task from its queue and executes it the sender waiting on the future will get notified.
 Unlike the classic approach with queues in both directions the packaged_task allows the processor of the messages to be free of any handles to the sender.